junaidbhura/wp-project-base/README.md

 Since Composer can also use Git repos, it makes more sense to just use Composer for dependancy management.

+## Setup

+### Environment Setup

+1. Clone this repository for your new project. `git clone https://github.com/junaidbhura/wp-project-base.git . && rm -rf .git`
+1. Run `composer install` to install WordPress, and all plugins.
+1. Run `vendor/bin/phpcs --config-set installed_paths vendor/wp-coding-standards/wpcs` to set WordPress coding standards for PHPCS.
+1. Run `npm install` to install ESLint, JSHint and JSCS
+1. Go to the theme directory (web/wp-content/themes/fooclient) and run `npm install` to install Gulp.
+1. Run `gulp` to build the CSS.
+1. Update `web/wp-config-local.php` and change the database paths, and add in all other details.

+### Unit Tests Setup

+1. Create a new database for unit tests.
+1. Copy `.tests/wp-tests-config-local-sample.php` to `.tests/wp-tests-config-local.php` and add your local database.
+1. Run `vendor/bin/phpunit` to execute.

 ## Thoughts?